leangjia/blender_docs/manual/modeling/modifiers/generate/subdivision_surface.rst

 Advanced
 --------

+Use Limit Surface
+   Places vertices at the surface that would be produced with infinite levels of subdivision (smoothest possible shape).

 Quality
+   When *Use Limit Surface* is enabled this property controls how precisely vertices are positioned on the limit surface.
-   How precisely the vertices are positioned (relatively to their theoretical position of an infinitely subdivided mesh), can be lowered to get a better performance.
+   (relatively to their theoretical position of an infinitely subdivided mesh), can be lowered to get a better performance.